clietar/Data-Journalism/UNICEF Data Viz/README.md

-#  UNICEF DATA VIZ CHALLENGE 2020
+#  UNICEF TABLEAU DATA VIZ CHALLENGE 2020

 ## Subject picked : Educational responses to covid-19-related school closures over 130+ countries

+### This repository contains coding and data files used for building the Tableau dashboard available at :

 Project Goal : Mining and presenting in a meaningful way results from the Survey on National Education Responses to COVID-19 School Closures, led by UNICEF, UNESCO and The World Bannk : http://tcg.uis.unesco.org/survey-education-covid-school-closures/. (second round of data collection)

 The dashboard was also built to support UNICEF's Educational mission : "Working around the world to support quality learning for every girl and boy, especially those in greatest danger of being left behind", by highlighting facts and impacts triggered by the Covid-19 pandemic.
-Additional data sources from UNICEF were added to illustrate certain trends (see Raw data files section)
+Additional data sources from UNICEF were added to illustrate certain trends (see Raw data files section).

-### This repository contains coding and data files used for building the Tableau dashboard available at :
+Facts are presented across 4 educational measure areas : Access to Remote Learning - Learning contents coverage - Teacher support - Tracking student learning.

 ### Raw data files used: